RichardAllanBrown/BinarySearchTreeJS/README.md

 /*Create a tree*/
 var tree = new BinarySearchTree();

-/*Add: returns true if successful, else false*/ tree.add(5);
+/*Add: returns true if successfully added, else false if already in tree*/ tree.add(5);

 /*Contains: returns true if found, else false*/